federgraph/fleetrace-angular-fr03a1/README.md

 Will do the same for `FR03E1`, which is the `event-only` version, which does not do race-timing at intermediate time points, just the finish positions at the finish time point.

 FR03A and FR03E would be the base versions without any dynamic api calls.
-I have deployed these to my static web site for preview purposes, so that you can see how the base applications looks and feels.
+I have deployed these to my static web site for preview purposes, so that you can see how the base applications look and feel.

 FR03A1 and FR03E1 are actual development versions, which use an Api to call into the Delphi application, a node/express proxy server, or an Asp.Net application.
 Just the api was added on top of the base version, the api which is about to change as needed.